Vegan File Okra Gumbo

 - In a medium bowl add the creole seasoning, kosher salt, black pepper, cayenne, white pepper, garlic powder and onion powder, mix together.
 Season with vegetables with half the seasoning mix, stir vegetable mixture a few times.
 Add garlic, bay leaf and thyme sprigs, stir a few times.

-- Add tomato paste, stir to make sure it coats the vegetables.
+- Add the tomato paste, stir to make sure it coats the vegetables.
 Add the remaining seasoning mix, vegan worcestershire and vegetable stock, stir a few times and bring gumbo to a boil.
 Add Italian sausage and file powder, bring back to a boil then reduce the heat to medium-low and cook for 35 minutes.

 - Turn off the heat, taste and adjust seasoning, serve in individual bowls with a rice, add file at the dinner table.